heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 L. Delafontaine and H. Louis, with the help of Copilot.

-Based on the original course by O. Liechti and J. Ehrensberger.

 This work is licensed under the [CC BY-SA 4.0][license] license.

 ![Main illustration][illustration]